osulp/Scholars-Archive/README.md

 ## Fedora reports 403 Unauthorized error

 This is likely due to the Fedora repo address passed to the Rails app being incorrect.
 Earlier local standards used `local_env.yml` which overrode ENV variables passed in.
 If Fedora is running and the Rails app can't interact with it, check the ENV value that is passed to Rails.
-From the console, run `ENV.fetch('SCHOLARSARCHIVE_URL_FEDORA')`
+From the console, run `ENV.fetch('SCHOLARSARCHIVE_FEDORA_URL')`